Gaurav Kukade

 /**

-* A java program to iterate through LinkedList using Iterator interface.
+* A Java program to iterate through LinkedList using the Iterator interface.

 *